 Basic control theory

 Two cascaded PID controllers.
 The first has speed as setpoint (always 0 in this case) and angle as output.
 If the robot is moving forward, the controller will have a positive input value and send a negative output value.
 This means that the robot will want to lean back to slow down.

 PID number 2 takes care of the robot's angle relative to the floor.
 The setpoint is the output of the previous PID controller.
-Normally the set point will range from -3 till 3.
+Normally the set point will range from -3 to 3.
 Zero corresponds to the robot standing completely straight up.
-The output is connected to the engine management and rtos from -100 till 100. -100 corresponds to full voltage to the motors in reverse direction.
+The output signal is connected to the engine management system and range from -100 to 100. -100 corresponds to full voltage to the motors in reverse direction.

 To get cleaner inputs I use FIR filters for both angle and wheel speed.
 Low-pass filter blocks rapid change (for example, sensor noise) from passing through.

 For the angle relative to the floor, a IMU with accelerometer and gyro is used.
-A complementary filters combines the signals from these and provides an output signal that can be used.
+A complementary filter combines the signals from these and provides an output signal that can be used.

 I had the objective that all code for this project should be open sourced and available for download from github.
 The readme contains links to libraries I have used.

 Improvements that could be made